VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Our VIGS-SLAM Implementation Details

 Except for the number of keyframes used in IMU initialization $N^{\mathrm{iner}}_{\mathrm{init}}$, all datasets share the same hyperparameters.

 \paragraph{Frontend Tracking} A new keyframe is created when the average optical-flow magnitude exceeds $\tau_{\text{kf}} = 2.4$.
-To reduce IMU pre-integration drift, we also enforce a keyframe at most every $t_{\text{kf}} = 3$ s.
+To reduce IMU pre-integration drift, we also enforce a keyframe at least every $t_{\text{kf}} = 3$ s.
 For each new keyframe, we initialize its pose using IMU pre-integration unless the estimated uncertainty is too high.
-When the covariance trace $\mathrm{tr}(\Sigma_{ij}^{\text{iner}})$ exceeds $\tau_{\Sigma}^{\text{init}} = 10^{-4}$, we revert to initializing the new keyframe with the pose of the previous keyframe. \paragraph{Loop Closure} Loop-closure detection runs in parallel with the frontend tracking.
+When the covariance trace $\mathrm{tr}(\Sigma_{ij}^{\text{iner}})$ exceeds $\tau_{\Sigma}^{\text{init}} = 10^{-4}$, we revert to initializing the new keyframe with the pose of the previous keyframe.

+\paragraph{Loop Closure} Loop-closure detection runs in parallel with the frontend tracking.
 We only compare the current keyframe against earlier keyframes that are at least $\tau_{\text{LC-gap}} = 55$ keyframes apart to avoid redundant loop candidates.
 A loop-closure edge is added when the average optical-flow magnitude falls below $\tau_{\text{LC-flow}} = 22$ and the relative orientation difference is below $\tau_{\text{LC-ang}} = 120^\circ$.

 \paragraph{IMU Initialization} Pure-vision initialization is performed once the number of keyframes reaches $N^{\mathrm{vis}}_{\mathrm{init}} = 10$.
 Inertial initialization begins when the keyframe count reaches $N^{\mathrm{iner}}_{\mathrm{init}}$, which is set to 20 by default (25 for FAST\text{-}LIVO2 due to rapid motion and 15 for UTMM due to short trajectory).